The Odyssey Programme UCC

 - What are the metrics for success in organisations beyond academia

-- The numbers - the facts!
+- The numbers - the facts about careers in academia

 - Changing your perspective